-Olympus E-5 versus Olympus E-M1 II
+Olympus E-5 vs E-M1 II

-The Olympus E-5 and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in September 2010 and September 2016.
+The Olympus E-5 and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in September 2010 and September 2016.
 The E-5 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The E-5 has a resolution of 12.2 megapixel, whereas the E-M1 II provides 20.2 MP.
+The E-5 has a resolution of 12.2 megapixels, whereas the E-M1 II provides 20.2 MP.

-Body comparison: Olympus E-5 vs Olympus E-M1 II
+Body comparison: Olympus E-5 vs E-M1 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (27 percent) than the Olympus E-5.
 Moreover, the E-M1 II is markedly lighter (34 percent) than the E-5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.